-The CODE Study Center is the home of the Peer Tutoring Program.
+The CODE Study Center is the home of the Peer Mentoring Program.
 It is located in 201 REC The Study Center is used for group study sessions, quiet studying, as well as a meeting place for many of the CODE clubs.
 The Study Center is conveniently located adjacent to the CODE office.

 Each quarter CODE provides FREE one-on-one tutoring for engineering pre-requisite courses (math, physics, chemistry, programming), lower division engineering courses as well as many upper division courses.
-The tutors are current UCI undergraduate and graduate students who have taken the courses and done well.
+The mentors are current UCI undergraduate and graduate students who have taken the courses and done well.
 In addition to their academic success, they are also patient, friendly and committed to their tutees.

 Mentoring Hours will start on Monday of Week 2 and go till Friday of Week 10.
 The current list of tutors and the courses they tutor and their schedules can be found below or by clicking on the link at the bottom:

-Winter 2014 CODE Mentoring & Tutoring Schedule
+Spring 2014 CODE Mentoring & Tutoring Schedule

 Aida Chemical & Material Science Engineering